 Limagrain is at the forefront of bringing varieties to market that are able to better withstand seasonal yield variability by ‘bundling’ genetic traits – and this is the very latest development to come out of this approach, explains Dr Vasilis Gegas, Limagrain’s European oilseed rape portfolio manager.

 The first commercially available variety containing this trait is Ambassador, the highest yielding hybrid on the 2020-2021 AHDB Recommended List.
+New candidate variety, LG Aviron, also has the nitrogen efficiency trait, N-FLEX.

 “We know that yield variability in oilseed rape is a challenge on farm – that is the difference between the genetic yield potential of the variety and what’s in the trailer at harvest.”